SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 ##### [﻿](§15.89)*Marking Ejective Pronunciations ( ﻿glottalic egressives﻿ ) :* { ◌↑ }, { ◌͜↑ }

 [﻿](§15.90)They are marked with the upward arrow written to the right of the letter.
 They can also be optionally tied with a tie bar.
 We can use the Unicode upward arrow.
 IPA writes them as [ pʼ, tʼ, kʼ, sʼ, fʼ ].
 They do not have their own specific letters and cannot have them because there are too many of them, so we have to use the regular pulmonic letter plus the upward arrow.
 I believe it is better than the apostrophe used by the IPA.
 These markers must never be used with any voiced letter, as ejectives cannot be voiced.
 Also, they must never be used with any non﻿ - ﻿strictives such as approximants and vowels.
-They can, however, be used with bilateral approximants, fricatives, affricates, and plosives.
+They can, however, be used with bilateral fricatives, fricatives, affricates, and plosives.
 For example, these are all invalid { w͜￪ }, { u͜￪ }, { a͜￪ }.

 ##### [﻿](§15.91)*Marking Implosive Pronunciation ( ﻿glottalic ingressives﻿ ) :* { ◌↓ }, { ◌͜↓ }